A-ghori/Titanic-Details/README.md

 # Titanic-Details

 A full-stack web application for exploring Titanic passenger data, built with a Node.js/Express backend, React frontend, and Python data analysis.
 This project allows users to search for Titanic passengers and visualize survival statistics.
+Here I focused only connections between frontend with backend and python as well with optimized result search and showcase the result with min time I also focused on the data visualization via Matplotlib and Seaborn lib connects with realtime dataset (json) format totally handeled and showcase the GRAPHS.
+My ultimate goal was smooth connections and understanding the working [Rather Than The Fancy GUI's]

 ---